Hi! I am a tenure track Assistant Professor at the Finance Department at Nova SBE in Lisbon.

 My research interests lie between Macroeconomics and Household Finance.
-I develop structural models that encompass individual expectation heterogeneity (explored in my first paper) and heterogeneity in search frictions (the focus of my Job Market Paper).
-My supervisors are Marek Kapička (chair) and Ctirad Slavík
+I develop structural models that encompass individual expectation heterogeneity and heterogeneity in search frictions.

-My CV is linked here, and you can find my job market paper here, or through the SSRN link
+My CV is linked here, and you can find my job market paper here, or through the SSRN link.

 Working papers: